tstephen/knowprocess.com/wp-content/plugins/error-log-monitor/readme.txt

 2. Dashboard widget configuration screen.

 == Changelog ==

+= 1.6.12 =
+* Fixed recoverable fatal errors being incorrectly presented as an unknown error type.
+* Added text domain to a UI message that was missing it.
+* Updated the Freemius SDK to version 2.4.1.
+* Tested with WP 5.5.1 and 5.6-beta.

 = 1.6.11 =
 * Changed the minimum required PHP version to 5.6.